gcalderone/GModelFit.jl/docs/src/index.md

 model = Model(@fd (x, a2=1, a1=1, a0=5) -> (a2 .* x.^2  .+  a1 .* x  .+  a0))

 # Fit model to the data
-bestfit, stats = fit(model, data)
+bestfit, fsumm = fit(model, data)
 nothing # hide
 ```

 The **GModelFit.jl** package implements a `show` method for many of the data types involved, hence the above code results in the following output:
 ```@example abc
-show((bestfit, stats)) # hide
+show((bestfit, fsumm)) # hide
 ```
-showing the best fit parameter values and the associated uncertaintites, as well as a few statistics concerning the fitting process.
+showing the best fit parameter values and the associated uncertaintites, as well as a few summarizing concerning the fitting process.

 If not saitisfied with the result you may, for instance, change the initial value for a parameter and re-run the fit:
 ```@example abc
 model[:main].a0.val = 5
-bestfit, stats = fit(model, data)
+bestfit, fsumm = fit(model, data)
 nothing # hide
 ```